Eximchain/terraform-aws-quorum-cluster/README.md

 The following major components are included in a `quorum-cluster-region`:

-* For the whole cluster
+* For the whole region
   * A key pair to SSH the instances in the cluster
   * An S3 bucket for constellation payloads
   * An S3 bucket for chain backups